Sixth Win On The Spin Lifts Chelsea To Second In Premier League - UrduPoint

 And Cahill reminded his former employers of why he won eight trophies for the club with a brilliant block to repel Willian's goalbound effort in first half stoppage time.

-The Palace resistence was finally broken by one moment of genius from Willian as Chelsea's captain for the day flicked the ball perfectly into Abraham's path to slot home his 10th Premier League goal of the season and join Leicester's Jamie Vardy as the top scorer in the division.
+The Palace resistence was finally broken by one moment of genius from Willian as Chelsea's captain for the day flicked the ball perfectly into Abraham's path to slot home his 11th goal of the season.

-Abraham is just one of a host of youngsters who have shone since being handed his chance in the first team by Lampard.

-"The number nines that have been at Chelsea are world class strikers.
-I felt ready in myself and I'm proud of myself," said Abraham.